manolo/gwtquery-resize-plugin/README.md

 ## Introduction
 A gwtQuery plugin which adds `resize` event support to any DOM element.

-It uses modern `animationFrame` or `timer` to check when any observed element changes its size.
+It uses a hidden html object to observe size changes in the container.
+It is mandatory that the container has a relative position, or any other style allowing absolute children to change when the container does.

 It is inspired on:
 http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/